-Digital greeting card startup Givingli wraps $3 million seed round – TechCrunch
+Digital greeting card startup Givingli raises $3 million seed round – TechCrunch

 “Initially, we thought it would mainly be birthdays and categories like weddings, graduation, etc., and I think we just threw in some ‘just because’ cards, but then that became the most popular category, by far,” CEO Nicole Emrani Green tells TechCrunch.
 “I think that it’s what kicked off our virality, because obviously with every Givingli sent you’re pulling someone else in and then the conversation continues.”

-The app monetizes through a $3.99 monthly premium subscription which gives users access to a greater variety of digital greeting designs from the more than 40 artists that the startup has licensed work from.
+The app monetizes through a $3.99 monthly premium subscription that gives users access to a greater variety of digital greeting designs from the more than 40 artists that the startup has licensed work from.
 Alongside paying for premium subscriptions, users can also shop for digital gift cards to send along with their greetings.
 Givingli’s gift card storefront has more than 150 brands available including Amazon, Spotify, Nike and DoorDash.

 A big sell for Givingli’s offering has been its customization.
 Although users are pushed to select from the hundreds of available greeting cards, they can also spice them up by adding photos or videos in addition to writing text.
 The aim is to create a moment that rivals messages that can be shared via email, text or on social media services.